-Re-Equalization - Restores the correct tonal balance for home playback.
-A film soundtrack may sound too bright when played in the home, because film soundtracks are designed for large movie theaters where acoustical properties are different.
-To enable or disable Re-EQ, press THX twice to display "THX RE-EQUALIZATION", then select On or Off with the Master Control Knob or ▲ ▼ (up/down) on the remote control.
-You can even apply Re-EQ when THX is Off - this can be useful if the high-pitched noise produced by standard CRT monitors accidentally leaked into the audio while it was being recorded, and you would like to filter it out.

-- Timbre Matching The human ear changes our perception of a sound depending on the direction from which the sound is coming.
-In a movie theatre, there is an array of surround speakers so that the surround information is all around you.
-In a home theatre, you use only two speakers located to the side of your head.
-Timbre Matching, which includes Re-EQ, filters the information going to the surround speakers so that they more closely match the tonal characteristics of the sound coming from the front speakers.
+- Re-Equalization Restores the correct tonal balance for home playback.
+A film soundtrack may sound bright when played in the home because film soundtracks are designed for large movie theaters where acoustic properties are different.
+To enable or disable Re-EQ press THX twice to display "THX RE-EQUALIZATION" then select On or Off with the Master Control Knob or ▲ ▼ (up/down) on the remote control.
+Re-EQ is also applicable when THX is Off this can be useful where high-pitched noise leaked from a CRT monitor to the recording during production. - Timbre Matching The ear changes our perception of sound depending on the direction it's coming from.
+Movie theatres use an array of surround speakers resulting in surround information from many directions.
+In the home less surround speakers are used.
+Timbre Matching, which includes Re-EQ, changes surround information so its tonal characteristic resembles that of the front speakers.
 This ensures seamless panning between the front and surround speakers. - Adaptive Decorrelation In a movie theatre, a large number of surround speakers help create an enveloping surround sound experience, but in a home theatre there are usually only two speakers.
 Unless you are using properly positioned dipoles, surround speakers can sound like headphones that lack spaciousness and envelopment they will also collapse into the closest speaker as you move away from the middle seating position.
 Adaptive Decorrelation senses the presence of identical surround channels (mono) and slightly changes one surround channel's time and phase relationship with respect to the other.
 This expands the listening position and creates with only two speakers the same spacious surround experience found in a movie theatre.
-Adaptive Decorrelation does not operate when the surround channels are different, as is often the case in discrete multichannel source material. - ASA (Advanced Speaker Array) explained in section 3.4.
+Adaptive Decorrelation does not operate when the surround channels are different from one another. - ASA (Advanced Speaker Array) explained in section 3.4.